jduarte/immortus/docs/examples/explicit.md

         .then(jobCreatedSuccessfully, jobFailedToCreate)
         .then(function(jobInfo) {
           var verifyJobUrl = '/job_custom_verify/' + jobInfo.job_id;
-          return Immortus.verify({ verify_job_url: verifyJobUrl }, { long_polling: { interval: 1800 } })
+          return Immortus.verify({ verify_job_url: verifyJobUrl }, { polling: { interval: 1800 } })
                          .then(jobFinished, jobFailed, jobInProgress);
         });
 ```

-In this example, we differ from Intermediate by handling creation success/error, and setting long polling parameters just to show what we can control.
+In this example, we differ from Intermediate by handling creation success/error, and setting polling parameters just to show what we can control.

 JS Verify
 ---